-Over the years, the Kanban system has taken on other variances which make it unique to different organizations.
-For example, a growing number of companies have created online Kanban systems, which instead of the paper and board tracking system the steps in the process are animated with electronic letters.
+Nowadays Kanban cards and dashboards of any kind are incredibly popular.
+Over the years, the system has taken on other variances which make it more suitable for different organizations.
+For example, a growing number of companies have created online Kanban systems, which help to track steps in the process without paper cards and physical boards.
 Kanbanchi supports the Kanban system and makes it easily accessible online.